mingoes/case/README.md

       - It's fast
       - I like it
   - Browserify / Watchify
-      - Possibility to use ES2015
+      - Possibility to use ES2015 with Babel (but didn't use it for this example)
       - Stick to NPM so no task runners.
   - Bootstrap (SASS version)
       - Will do the job of visual attractiveness.